aboutcode-org/univers/README.rst

 How does univers work ?
 =========================

-Univers wraps, embeds or implements multiple version comparision libraries, each focused on specific ecosystem version scheme.
+univers wraps, embeds or implements multiple version comparision libraries, each focused on specific ecosystem version scheme.

 It also implements an experimental unified syntax for version ranges specifier